Operational focus areas

 Preventative practices and fish welfare

 We pursue a systematic, long-term approach to fish health and welfare.
-The key is investment and further development of preventive measures against seaborne hazards, such as sea lice, harmful plankton, jellyfish, low oxygen levels, infectious diseases and low seawater temperatures.
+The key is investment in and further development of preventive measures against seaborne hazards, such as sea lice, harmful plankton, jellyfish, low oxygen levels, infectious diseases and low seawater temperatures.

-Achievements in 2021
+Achievements in 2022

 - Efforts to mitigate the negative impact mechanical sea lice treatments may have on fish health and welfare.
 Mortality caused by such treatments has been reduced, and we are working to reduce it further.